 K-holes: Large doses of ketamine — doses larger than between 1.0 to 2.0 mg (milligrams) per kg (kilograms) of body weight — may produce an experience known as a K-hole.
 Usually lasting about an hour, a K-hole is experienced when the user is on the verge of being fully sedated.
-During the experience, users may feel as though they are floating and completely detached from their body and reality.
+During the experience, users may feel as though they are floating and completely detached from their bodies and reality.
 According to the Center for Substance Abuse Research (CESAR), short-term effects from such a high dose of ketamine can include respiratory depression, involuntary muscle twitches, and vomiting.

 Other drugs disguised as ketamine: As a street drug, ketamine is unregulated.
 Other drugs, such as GHB, PCP, and methamphetamine, may be sold as ketamine.
 Dosing is also highly unpredictable as other drugs may be cut or included in a user’s dose of ketamine, possibly resulting in an overdose.